RainanAraujo/polpasnatural-frontend/README.md

 ### Starting

-Start the application on your local host:
+Start the application on your localhost:

 > $ npm start